Trail: Linear

 A linear trail goes from one point to another without connecting trails.
 These trails are also known as "out-and-back" or "destination" trails.
 Rail trails and long-distance trails are examples of linear trails.
 Linear trails usually follow long distances.
 A shorter linear trail is a spur trail, which takes a user to a particular point-of-interest, such as a waterfall or mountain summit.
+The Old Croton Aqueduct State Historic Park in Westchester County, New York, United States, is a long-distance linear trail.

 Looped

 A looped trail allows a user to end up where they started with either minimal or no repeating parts of the trail.
 Looped-trail systems come in many permutations.
 A single-looped trail system is often used around lakes, wetlands, and other geological features.
 A series of looped trails is a stacked-loop trail system.
 A stacked loop trail system has several interconnected looped trails.
 This creates an efficient, compact design with many route options.
 In a multiple-loop system, each loop extends from a single trailhead.

 Trail systems often combine linear trails with looped trails.
 In a spoked-wheel system, linear trails connect a central trailhead with an outer loop.
 In a primary-and-secondary loop system, linear trails connect a primary loop with secondary loops.
 Last, a maze system incorporates both loops and linear trails.
 Maze systems provide users many choices; some users may find navigation difficult.